 Getting vitamin D directly from the sun is super important during pregnancy for the absorption and metabolism of calcium and phosphorus.
 Vitamin D deficiency has been linked to several negative pregnancy outcomes such as gestational diabetes, preeclampsia, gallbladder issues, and miscarriage in the first trimester.

-Getting outside in the morning or afternoon sun is a great way to get some vitamin D and fresh air, when the sun is not too strong and it’s not too hot out.
+Getting outside in the morning or afternoon sun is a great way to get some vitamin D and fresh air, when the sun is not too strong and it’s not too hot out to raise your body temperature.

 Foods That Help Strengthen The Immune System During Pregnancy